Meatballs & Minis

 - Boil the mini dumplings according to the package.

-- When the dumplings float to the top, heat your skillet and the leftover oil, meat bits and pork juices up, and with a slotted spoon add the dumplings by the spoonful to the skillet.
+- When the dumplings float to the top, heat your skillet and warm up the leftover oil, meat bits, and pork juices and with a slotted spoon add the dumplings by the spoonful to the skillet.
 Reserve some of the water.

 - Let the dumplings get crispy and turn over slowly so all sides are crispy.